avtansh-code/filevalidationlogs/README.md

 **1. textcolor – text color of the data displayed inside the accordion**

 It will take an object as input.
-The keys will be the same as the names of thee arrays in each object of the json data and the colors need to be input in the hex/string format.
+The keys will be the same as the names of the arrays in each object of the json data and the colors need to be input in the hex/string format.

 **e.g.**